chauff/cse1500-web-transcripts/Lecture-1.md

 ![Fat URL toy example](img/L1-fatURLs.png)

-On the left you see a shop Web site, consisting of the entry page `my-shop.nl` and two other pages, one for books and one for gifts.
+On the left you see a shop web site, consisting of the entry page `my-shop.nl` and two other pages, one for books and one for gifts.
 The entry page links to both of those pages.
 These URLs do not contain a fat element.
 The first time a user requests the entry page, the server recognises the lack of an identifier in the URL and generates one.
 Specifically for that user, it also rewrites the HTML of the entry page: its hyperlinks now contain the unique ID.
 The server then redirects the user to `my-shop.nl/43233` and serves the changed HTML content.
 In this manner, as long as the user browses through the shop, the user remains authenticated to the server.

 **Fat URLs have issues**:

 1. First of all, they are ugly, instead of short and easy to remember URLs you are left with overly long ones.
 2. Fat URLs should not be shared - you never know what kind of private information you share with others if you hand out the URLs generated for you!
-3. Fat URLs are also not a good idea when it comes to Web caches - these caches rely on the one page per request paradigm; fat URLs though follow the one page per user paradigm.
+3. Fat URLs are also not a good idea when it comes to web caches - these caches rely on the one page per request paradigm; fat URLs though follow the one page per user paradigm.
-4. Dynamically generating HTML every time a user requests a Web resource adds to the server load.
+4. Dynamically generating HTML every time a user requests a web resource adds to the server load.
-5. All of this effort still does not completely avoid loosing the user: as soon as the user navigates away from the Web site, the user's identification is lost.
+5. All of this effort still does not completely avoid loosing the user: as soon as the user navigates away from the web site, the user's identification is lost.

 To conclude, fat URLs are a valid option for authentication as long as you are aware of the potential issues they have.

 ### HTTP basic authentication

 Let's move on to the final authentication option we discuss here: HTTP basic authentication.
 You are already familiar with this type of authentication: the server asks the user EXPLICITLY for authentication by asking for a user name and a password.
 HTTP has a built-in mechanism to support this process through the `WWW-Authenticate` and `Authorization` headers.
-Since HTTP is **stateless**, once a user has logged in, the login information has to be resend to the server with every single http request the user's device is making.
+Since HTTP is **stateless**, once a user has logged in, the login information has to be resend to the server with every single HTTP request the user's device is making.

 Here is a concrete example of HTTP basic authentication:

 ![Basic authentication example](img/L1-basicauth.png)

  We have the usual server and client setup.
-The client sends an HTTP request to access a particular Web resource, in this case the `index.html` page residing at `www.microsoft.com`.
+The client sends an HTTP request to access a particular web resource, in this case the `index.html` page residing at `www.microsoft.com`.

-The server sends back a `401` status code, indicating to the client that this Web resource requires a login.
+The server sends back a `401` status code, indicating to the client that this web resource requires a login.
 It also sends back information about the supported authentication scheme which here is `Basic`.
 There are several authentication schemes, but we will only consider the basic one here.
-The *realm* describes the protection area: if several Web resources on the same server require authentication within the same realm, a single user/password combination should be sufficient to access all of them.
+The *realm* describes the protection area: if several web resources on the same server require authentication within the same realm, a single user/password combination should be sufficient to access all of them.

 In response to the `401` status code, the client presents a login screen to the user, requesting the username and password.
-The client sends username and password encoded (**but not encrypted**) to the server via the http `Authorization` header field.
+The client sends username and password encoded (**but not encrypted**) to the server via the HTTP `Authorization` header field.

-If the username/password are correct, the server sends an HTTP response with the Web resource in question in the message body.
+If the username/password are correct, the server sends an HTTP response with the web resource in question in the message body.

 For future HTTP requests to the site, the browser **automatically sends along** the stored username/password.
 It does not wait for another request.